-This is a list of the 7 best lenses for the Canon EOS 30D.
-A variety of focal lengths for different kinds of photography are mentioned.
-In addition to the recommended lenses, each section will have additional alternatives for higher or lower price ranges.
+Here is a list of the best lenses for the Canon EOS Rebel 30D.
+A wide variety of focal lengths for different types of photography are covered.
+Additionally, each choice will have additional options for higher or lower price ranges.

-Here is the short list of the best lenses to get:
+Here is the short list of the best lenses to use:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM